desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 Additionally, although often criticized, hypothesis tests and p-values can serve as an initial, coarse filter to distinguish signal from noise, laying the groundwork for deeper exploration into the practical significance of the reported results.

 Finally, evaluating models on entirely unseen ("out-of-sample") data is essential for accurately assessing their true capabilities.
-Unfortunately, determining the extent of train-test overlap is both challenging and frequently overlooked.
-Many language models lack transparency in this area, with benchmark datasets often *leaked* (or *contaminated*) during training, resulting in biased evaluations and inflated performance metrics.
+Unfortunately, identifying the extent of train-test overlap in LMs is both difficult and often neglected.
+Many language models are not transparent about this issue, and benchmark datasets frequently get *leaked* (or *contaminated*) during training, leading to biased evaluations and inflated performance metrics (XXX, Zhang et al. 2024).
 As Zhang et al. (2024) highlight, reporting train-test overlap statistics is crucial for ensuring the validity of model evaluations.

-To illustrate these principles, we use [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229) as a case study---a recent paper that received substantial attention from the LLM research community (e.g. see [this](https://machinelearning.apple.com/research/gsm-symbolic), [this](https://www.reddit.com/r/singularity/comments/1g1zphu/apple_ai_researchers_question_openais_claims/), or [this](https://x.com/MFarajtabar/status/1844456880971858028)).
+To illustrate these three principles, we use [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229) as a case study---a recent paper that received substantial attention from the LLM research community (e.g. see [this](https://machinelearning.apple.com/research/gsm-symbolic), [this](https://www.reddit.com/r/singularity/comments/1g1zphu/apple_ai_researchers_question_openais_claims/), or [this](https://x.com/MFarajtabar/status/1844456880971858028)).
 The paper examines whether LLMs perform "formal reasoning" or rely on "sophisticated pattern matching".
 We review their methods, identify gaps in their analysis, and offer a more rigorous statistical assessment of their claims.